Business-to-consumer (B2C)

 A big advantage of B2C email marketing is that consumers are addressed directly, which leads to a shorter sales cycle.
 For this, you must know your target group very precisely.

-Design also plays a major role in B2C email marketing campaigns.
+The design also plays a major role in B2C cold outreach.
 Any mailings, especially newsletter templates, should have a high recognition value and be created according to the corporate design of the brand.
 This contributes to strengthening the brand.

 Sending times and email frequency are also some of the crucial differences between B2B and B2C email marketing.
 In general, for B2B you want to send in the working hours, when the recipient is most ready to consider your offer (~11am).
 For B2C, the most common strategy is the complete opposite – finding the recipient when they’re free and preferably bored.
 The frequency of mailings usually depends on your product niche, what you have to offer, and the subscription frequency the recipient has chosen themselves.